 Benefits of perfect forward secrecy

 One of the biggest benefits of perfect forward secrecy is that it provides far better protection by generating a unique session key for each transaction.
-This reduces the amount of information that is vulnerable if an attack happens to be successful—cybercriminals would only be able to access data from the single compromised exchange.
+This reduces the amount of information that is vulnerable if an attack happens to be successful—cybercriminals would only be able to access data from a single compromised exchange.
 Theoretically, this should make servers protected by perfect forward secrecy less appealing targets because the minimal rewards they offer would not be worth the time and effort it took to obtain them.

 How to Enable Perfect Forward Secrecy